Webonize/grav-theme-x-corporation/README.md

 ## Updating

-### GPM Update (Preferred)

-The simplest way to update this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm).
-You can do this with this by navigating to the root directory of your Grav install using your system's Terminal (also called command line) and typing the following:

-    bin/gpm update x-corporation

-This command will check your Grav install to see if your Gateway theme is due for an update.
-If a newer release is found, you will be asked whether or not you wish to update.
-To continue, type `y` and hit enter.
-The theme will automatically update and clear Grav's cache.

-### Manual Update

 Manually updating X-Corporation is pretty simple.
 Here is what you will need to do to get this done:

 * Delete the `your/site/user/themes/x-corporation` directory.